-- Web hosting: This will depend on the whether you’re just starting out and/or you have relatively small amount of traffic to your site.
+- Web hosting: This will depend on the whether you’re just starting out and/or you have relatively small amount of traffic to your site and your budget.

 For new sites and/or smaller and lower traffic sites (or sites just starting out), I use Siteground.